Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

-Transition is the storm before the calm that is pushing.
+Transition, unlike active labor, is the storm before the calm that is the pushing stage.
 It is by far the hardest part of birthing, but also the shortest.
-It is here that your focus might falter.
-This is the stage where you may doubt your ability to birth your baby and feel like you need medications.
-You may feel worried about how far you have left to go and how much more intense it will become.
-You will be suggestible and at this time are most vulnerable to accepting interventions whether they will be helpful or not.
-It is at this stage that your birth companion must be vigilant to your emotional needs and be the voice of reason should a cascade of interventions be suggested.
+It is here that a mother's focus might falter.
+This is the stage where women may doubt their ability to birth the baby and request medications.
+They may worry about how long labor will last and how much more intense it will become.
+Mothers become suggestible at this time and are the most vulnerable to accepting interventions they previously did not want.
+It is at this stage that the birth companion must be vigilant to her emotional needs and be her voice of reason should a cascade of interventions be suggested.

 • Contractions that are Longer and More Intense